How often should you change a cat's litter?

 Here are signs indicating it’s time to change the litter:

-1. Strong odour: When the litter box starts emitting a strong, persistent smell, it’s a clear indication that the litter needs changing.
+- Strong odour: When the litter box starts emitting a strong, persistent smell, especially the smell of ammonia, it can be particularly off putting for both cats and humans.
+This is a clear indication that the litter needs changing.

 Clumping ability decreases

 You should consider changing the litter when clumps become sparse or loose, indicating a decrease in clumping ability.
-A clean litter tray is essential for your cat’s hygiene.
+When waste is not properly clumped, it becomes much harder to be scooped out, making litter box maintenance more difficult.
+A clean litter tray is important for your cat’s hygiene.

 When the litter starts to lose its clumping effectiveness, it can lead to a messier and less hygienic litter box.
 Sparse clumps make it harder to scoop out waste efficiently, leaving behind dirty litter that can cause odour issues and make it less appealing for your cat to use the box.